 While his upside can be easy to gravitate to, Rashed has many questions to answer in the coming months.
 After his production explosion in 2019, Rashed almost fell off the map entirely in 2020.

 He only logged 23 tackles in seven games, 2.0 tackles for loss, and a pass deflection.
 Tony Pauline reported that Rashed often looked disinterested in 2020, and his failure to capitalize on his final collegiate opportunity could be viewed as a red flag.
-That’s something he must correct at the Senior Bowl.
+That’s something he wasn’t able to completely correct at the Senior Bowl.

 Additionally, Rashed’s game isn’t without its flaws.
 The Oregon State edge rusher has room to add weight to his frame.
 While his arms are long, his frame is relatively slim.
 This can impact his ability to win with power.
 Against bigger tackles, he can be handled fairly easily.
 Further refinement of leverage and hand usage can mitigate that to an extent.
 However, if Rashed doesn’t add weight, he might be limited to a pass rushing designation in the NFL.